How Fiberglass Differs from Plastic

 - Avoid hard impacts on rocks or concrete — blades can crack at high energy impact

-- Rinse with fresh water after salt diving to protect foot pocket hardware
+- Rinse with fresh water after salt diving

 A fiberglass blade kept with basic care will outlast multiple foot pockets.